pavitranew/session-7-rest-ang/README.md

 </ul>
 ```

-Use a promise and splice to undate scope:
+Add a promise and use the Array method [splice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) on the index to update the scope:

 ```js
 $scope.deletePirate = function (index, pid) {